Mastering camelina cultivation

 Technical tools: Presentation of useful references and documents for monitoring technical developments in cultivation.

 Development technicians, agri-supply and distribution professionals, teachers, farmers.
-Quizzes, oral exchanges, individual satisfaction surveys, self-assessment.If you have any requests for adaptations to help you succeed in your course, please contact the disability referent:
+Quizzes, oral exchanges, individual satisfaction surveys, self-assessment.If you have any requests for adaptations to help you succeed in your course, please contact the Disability Advisor:

 Christel CARO